 Our findings suggest that there is an imbalance between the causes of obesity and what trials to prevent childhood obesity focus on.
 This skewed focus has endured since the early 1990s and persists despite the growing recognition that population-level obesity is a complex systems issue.

-governments seek to prevent childhood obesity.
+Cochrane reviews and RCTs inform policymaking, and therefore influence how national and local governments seek to prevent childhood obesity.
 If the focus of these RCTs remains upon changing individuals diet and physical activity behaviours, then the policy that follows may have a persistent focus on individuals rather than the environments in which they live.

 Our findings are particularly important for three groups: